 In extreme instances, agitated roosters have been known to damage their lungs or vocal cords in an attempt to out-shine another rooster.
 They are liable to become so engrossed in outperforming the other, and winning the affection of a mate, that they forget any self-preservation instincts and overwork themselves.
 While they typically recover from these episodes, the damage can sometimes be permanent.

 The issue of volume has two components.
-First, if asked to choose between two roosters, a hen is likely to choose the larger and more aggressive male.
+First, if asked to choose between two roosters, a hen is likely to choose the larger and more aggressive rooster.
 Thus, showing an ability to out-crow their competition is an advantage to winning a mate.
 However, the issue can be much simpler.

 Chickens are fairly simplistic animals who are often distinctly indiscriminate in their mate selection.
 Combined with their poor hearing, a hen will often choose the first viable mate she encounters.
 Therefore, sometimes the matter of crowing loudly comes down to being heard first, rather than impressing anyone.